 North McDonnell Road serves as the primary local access road to traverse around the San Francisco International Airport.
 It currently has substandard pedestrian facilities including a lack of ADA-accessible curb ramps and landing areas, missing crosswalks, and undefined paths of travel.
 North McDonnell Road between Lot CC and West Field Road is used by employees, visitors, and heavy trucks that all access varying services along the corridor.
-Additionally, there are existing Class II bike lanes but are considered high stress due to the lack of separation from fast moving vehicles and heavy truck volumes.
+Additionally, there are existing Class II bike lanes, but they are considered high-stress due to the lack of separation from fast-moving vehicles and heavy truck volumes.

-The project will construct ADA-accessible curb ramps, high visibility crossings, stripe designated pedestrian walkways, install pedestrian refuge islands, stripe yield markings, and replace one bus shelter to enhance pedestrian comfort and safety along the corridor.
-Additionally, the project will implement a road diet to reduce the number of vehicle lanes in order to provide Class II buffered bike lanes and stripe high visibility conflict zones to better separate cyclists from the vehicles and trucks.
+The project will construct ADA-accessible curb ramps and high-visibility crossings, stripe designated pedestrian walkways, install pedestrian refuge islands, stripe yield markings, and replace one bus shelter to enhance pedestrian comfort and safety along the corridor.
+Additionally, the project will implement a road diet by reducing the number of vehicle lanes in order to provide Class II buffered bike lanes and stripe high-visibility conflict zones to better separate cyclists from motor vehicles, including trucks.

 15. Skyline Boulevard Bicycle and Pedestrian Improvements

-Sponsor: City of Millbrae Requested Phases: PS&E, ROW, CON
+Sponsor: City of Millbrae Total Score: 40.3

+Requested Phases: PS&E, ROW, CON

+Recommended Phases: Not Recommended

+Recommended Award: \$0

+Project Description: